jslez/Stuff/Notifications/README.md

 // Selective Notification Interface

 contract selectiveNotification is ERC20 {
-  // Lookup a specific holders permissions to the DAO notifying them. function noteAllowance (address to, bool allowed uint256 frequency) public view returns (uint8);
+  // Lookup a specific holders permissions to the DAO notifying them. ?
+  // Recipients - Mainly see it as users defining their permissions/frequency/fees
+  // Broadcaster - Send memo's and define who you want it to get to? function allow (address to, uint256 frequency, uint256 spamWall) public view returns (uint8);

   // Sending out a memo
-  function memo (uint8 tier) public view returns (string);
+  function newMemo (uint8 tier) public view returns (string);
   ?
   struct memo { // Maybe better?
     address to;